rachelhollis/election_analysis/README.md

   - Denver: 82.8% of the total votes
   - Arapahoe: 6.7% of the total votes

-- Lines 110 – 123 determined which county had the highest percentage and output the results to the text file.
+- Lines 110 – 123 determined which county had the highest percentage
   - The county with the highest voter turnout was Denver: 82.8% (306,055)

 ### Candidate Analysis